 There is a skills shortage throughout the UK, and there has been for some time.
 Subsequently, a qualified gas engineer is in demand more than ever before.
 Existing engineers are overwhelmed with work and offered more than they can accept, meaning there is a waiting list of work to complete.
 As a result, there has never been a better time to learn a trade and become a gas engineer.

-Whether you’re a complete beginner to the industry or you’re currently working in a different trade, becoming a gas engineer is a significant step to take.
+Whether you’re a beginner in the industry or currently working in a different trade, becoming a gas engineer is a significant step.
 Not only is being a gas engineer rewarding, but it’s also a profitable career.

-The idea of leaving your current role behind you and embarking on a new one can be daunting.
-However, it won’t be long before you’re out there working as a qualified gas & heating engineer.
+Leaving your current role behind you and embarking on a new one can be daunting.
+However, it won’t be long before you can work as a qualified gas engineer.

 What Are Your Options?

-An apprenticeship is usually the first route people think about when learning a trade, and it is a route you can take to becoming a gas engineer – but it’s not the only one.
+How long it takes to become a qualified gas engineer will depend on the route you take to get there.
+An apprenticeship is usually the first route people think about when learning a trade, and it is a route you can take to becoming a gas engineer – but there are others.

 As the industry evolves, so do the demands of heating engineers.
-At Options Skills, we’ve updated our gas training to include renewables heating training, helping to future proof your career in the industry.
+At Options Skills, we’ve updated our training options to include renewables heating training, helping to future-proof your career in the industry.

-Our ACS Domestic Gas & Renewables Training Course consists of three simple steps.
+Our Domestic Gas Training Course consists of three simple steps.
 First, you will receive training from experienced tutors in our centre before working alongside a gas engineer on-site.
 The breakdown of the course looks like this: